bram2000/url-shortener/README.md

  - docker
  - docker-compose

 To run the service simply execute `make up`.
-This should build two docker containers (database and app) and run them both.
-Once complete you should see some logs, and the service should be available at `http://localhost:5000`.
+This will build two docker containers (database and app) and run them both.
+The containers will print some logging to stdout.
+The default service address `http://localhost:5000`.

 # Usage